Burcombe: History

 The name is thought to derive from the Saxon name of Brydancumb or Bryda's Valley.
 At one time in antiquity the village was called South Burcombe and had a twin, North Burcombe, which stood on the north side of what is now the A30 road.
 Nothing remains of North Burcombe but the church.

 Evidence of Neolithic or Bronze Age activity in the area includes, in the south of the parish, a round barrow at the top of a steep slope overlooking Punch Bowl Bottom, a deep valley in the downland with a semicircular head.
 Part of the northern boundary of Burcombe parish follows Grovely Ditch or Grim's Ditch, an Iron Age earthwork.

 Small settlements at Bredecube (Burcombe) and Ocheforde (Ugford) were recorded in the 1086 Domesday survey, when some of the land was held by Wilton Abbey.

 Ugford House is dated 1636.
 Much of the housing in Burcombe village was built by the Wilton estate, including Burcombe Manor, a farmhouse dated 1865.

 The ancient parish of Burcombe extended further west towards Ditchampton and Wilton.
+In 1891 the parish of "Burcombe" had a population of 330.
+On 30 September 1894 the parish was abolished and split with the rural part going to form "Burcombe Without" and the rest going to Wilton.
 In 1885 Wilton's boundaries were enlarged to include part of Burcombe, which was known for a short time as Burcombe Within; in 1934 a further small part of Burcombe was transferred to Wilton.

 Until 1884, North Ugford (comprising the present-day hamlet and an area of farmland, all north of the river) was part of South Newton parish.
 A church stood in the 13th century but there is no record of it after 1535.
 The 1934 enlargement of Wilton took some of the Ugford land, thus Wilton's western boundary is now just east of Ugford hamlet.